Welcome to Year 2!

 In R.E. we are going to answer the following questions:

 Homework: Children who read at home five times a week will receive a sticker for their 'Strive for 5!' chart.
-Children also have a phonics card to practise with at home.
 Children will be given their spellings on Mondays.
 Half of these will be tested on Wednesdays and half on Fridays.
 Children will receive activities (usually a word search) to complete which will aid the learning of spellings.
 I will set either a Maths or English 'Education City' activity for children to complete each week.
 Children's scores on this are saved and children have their own logins.
 Activities can be found under the homework tab.

 As part of our healthy week, Harriet from Phunky Foods came in to see us.
 She helped school council deliver an assembly and then did a workshop all about drinks.
 It was shocking how much sugar some drinks have!